 Section 6: Termination: If an officer is absent from three (3) consecutive General and/or Steering Committee and /or Executive Board meetings, notice of termination shall be sent to the individual by the Corresponding Secretary.

-Section 7: Vacancies: If a vacancy should occur among the offices of Corresponding Secretary, Recording Secretary, or Vice-Chairpersons of the Area Advisory Council, the office maybe filled at the next General meeting by the majority vote of those members present.
+Section 7: Vacancies: If a vacancy should occur among the offices of Corresponding Secretary, Recording Secretary, or Vice-Chairpersons of the Area Advisory Council, the office shall be filled at the next General meeting by the majority vote of those members present.
 Members shall be notified at least two (2) weeks prior to the meting that the vacancy or vacancies exist.
 Nominations will be accepted from the floor and the person elected at the meeting shall be deemed elected for the remainder of the term.
 If a vacancy should occur in the office of Chairperson, The Vice-Chairpersons shall Co-Chair for the remainder of that term of office.
 Notice shall then be sent as prescribed above to fill the positions of Vice-Chairpersons.

 ARTICLE VI: DUTES OF THE OFFICERS: